Sparkier/luna/CONTRIBUTING.md

 You cannot directly commit to the master branch of this repository.
 To contribute your changes, you need to apply them to a different branch (on a for or on this repo), and then create a pull request.
 We will review these requests as fast as we can to get your changes in.
+Please make sure your changes pass our tests (they will be run automatically for every PR).